 1501 Freeway Boulevard

 Brooklyn Center, MN 55430

 United States Secret Service

 In addition, you should report identity theft to the Federal Trade Commission, which collects complaints from identity theft victims and provides information to law enforcement agencies nationwide.
 You may contact the Federal Trade Commission as follows:

 600 Pennsylvania Avenue NW

 Washington, DC 20580

 If you have concerns about the security of your information or believe you are the victim of identity theft, we also want to hear from you.
-You may call us at 651-296-3353 or 800-657-3787, or submit a Consumer Assistance Request Form or Fraud Report Form to:
+You may call us at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities), or submit a Consumer Assistance Request Form or Fraud Report Form to:

 445 Minnesota Street, Suite 1400

 The Minnesota Attorney General’s Office offers the following materials, which are designed to provide more information to Minnesotans about identity theft and computers: